tokenbound/sdk/README.md

 Unit and integration tests are run by [Vitest](https://vitest.dev) and rendered with a [custom `render` function](https://testing-library.com/docs/react-testing-library/setup/#custom-render) from React Testing Library.
 See usage of ```renderWithWagmiConfig``` in ```packages/sdk/src/tests```.

+This configuration allows us to use a single wagmi configuration to test the viem walletClient, Ethers 5, and Ethers 6 implementations with [wagmi's Ethers adaptors](https://wagmi.sh/react/ethers-adapters)

 These tests require a local Anvil node so test transactions can be run against a mainnet fork.

 ### Run Anvil